If you’re running or planning to run Facebook Ads campaigns for your business, you probably already considered or doing a retargeting campaign.

 Advertising professionals coined the so-called ‘Rule of 7’ to describe this phenomenon.

 Basically many successful marketers believe that customers have to be exposed to your offer or brand at least seven times before they would even consider buying your product.
+That’s why it is a good idea to implement retargeting as part of your strategy to improve Facebook ads performance.

 If you consider how many distractions there are in the world we live in, the usual span of attention of people, and how much competition there’s in advertising these days for getting the attention of prospects, this rule is in 2019 more important than ever.